iMissile/Self.Writing/Notes/DataScience_notes.md

 ## Shiny
 - [R-Shiny webserver on a local server](https://stackoverflow.com/questions/25858196/r-shiny-webserver-on-a-local-server)
 - COOL!
 Shiny.
 If the log file is not preserved add the following line to the top of you `shiny-server.conf` file in `/etc/shiny-server/`: preserve_logs true`;.
-Once the log files are preserved, you should be able to identify the error causing the application to exit.
+Once the log files are preserved, you should be able to identify the error causing the application to exit. Взял [отсюда](https://community.rstudio.com/t/shiny-webserver-deployment-in-windows-operating-system/9349)

 # 19.07.2018
 ## R & Docker